stevie86/newsstream/README.md

 - Fetches news from multiple RSS feeds
 - Detects language of news items
 - Extracts topics from news items
+- Generates tags for news items using DSPy
+- Provides summarization of news items using DSPy
-- Stores news items in an SQLite database with language and topic information
+- Stores news items in an SQLite database with language, topic, tags, and summary information
 - Configurable via JSON file
 - Interactive setup script for easy configuration
 - Avoids duplicate entries